dahoba/psi-probe-1/readme.txt

 3. Create the required ojdbc14 Maven artifact.

    Oracle's JDBC drivers are protected by the OTN (Oracle Technology Network) Development and Distribution License.
-For this reason, the .jar cannot be legally hosted in any Maven repository or distributed with PSI Probe.
+For this reason, the .jar is not hosted (legally) in any Maven repository or distributed with PSI Probe.

    a.
 Download ojdbc14.jar.